davideger/blog/microbenchmarks/heartbreak.md

 # Microbenchmarks are a 💔 Hotel
-## watch out, or that speedy library may just break your heart.
+## watch out, or that speedy library may just break your heart
+### ... and why every data scientist should check out ❤️ Ray

-*Draft as of August 10, 2021, for private review*
+David Eger  *Draft as of August 10, 2021, for private review*

 I do a good bit of data analysis in Jupyter notebooks with Pandas.

-Jupyter notebooks and Python's `pandas`, `numpy` and `sklearn` libraries are so good for exploring data that they're the de facto literate programming environment for the ML world in 2021, used by everyone from the ML training grounds of [Kaggle](https://kaggle.com/) and [fast.ai](https://www.fast.ai/) to the cutting edge Research teams at [DeepMind](https://github.com/deepmind/dm-haiku/blob/main/examples/haiku_lstms.ipynb), [Facebook Research](https://colab.research.google.com/drive/16jcaJoc6bCFAQ96jDe2HwtXj7BMD_-m5).
+The plotting and easy data analysis enabled by Python's `pandas`, `numpy`, and `sklearn` libraries are so good that they've made Jupyter Notebooks the de facto environment for the ML world in 2021, used by everyone from the ML training grounds of [Kaggle](https://kaggle.com/) and [fast.ai](https://www.fast.ai/) to the cutting edge Research teams at [DeepMind](https://github.com/deepmind/dm-haiku/blob/main/examples/haiku_lstms.ipynb), [Facebook Research](https://colab.research.google.com/drive/16jcaJoc6bCFAQ96jDe2HwtXj7BMD_-m5).